FTC Safeguards Rule Changes on June 9, 2023

 Implications for Auto Businesses:

-Auto businesses in Alabama must implement reasonable measures to prevent unauthorized disclosures or access to the personally identifying information of past drivers contained on vehicles.
-Auto businesses should also regularly purge any personally identifying information left on vehicles in order to protect the same from unauthorized disclosure or use
+Covered auto businesses must implement reasonable measures to prevent unauthorized disclosures or access to the personally identifying information of prior vehicle owners and drivers contained on vehicles.
+Covered auto businesses should also regularly purge any personally identifying information left on vehicles in order to protect the same from unauthorized disclosure or use.
+Covered auto businesses may be required to provide notice of a data breach if they fail to comply if personally identifiable information of the prior vehicle owner or driver is left in the vehicle and then later accessed by an unauthorized third party.

 Alabama has adopted NAIC Model Regulation 673.
 Model Regulation 673 imposes standards on insurance entities to safeguard customer information.
 For example, Model Regulation 673 requires covered entities to conduct assessments regarding the foreseeable risks of unauthorized disclosures of or access to customer information and implementing sufficient safeguards to control those risks.